lazorfuzz/liowebrtc/README.md

 # LioWebRTC
-An Electron-compatible, event-based WebRTC library that makes it easy to embed peer to peer communication into React components.
+An Electron-compatible WebRTC library that makes it easy to embed scalable peer to peer communication into React components.

 LioWebRTC was built on SimpleWebRTC, and modified to be compatible with React, JSX, and Electron.
+It can also be configured for scalability using partial mesh networks, making it possible to emit data via data channels to thousands of peers in a room, while only needing to be connected to at least one other peer in the room.

 [Click here](https://chatdemo.razorfart.com/) to see a chatroom demo built with React and LioWebRTC.